-Community, Recreation and Open Space Implications Issues Opportunities Community Facilities The Shire of Ashburton has analysed the number of assets across the local government district for ongoing maintenance and management.
-Advancements in technology and materials can assist in reducing maintenance costs or offset asset replacement.
-A Map and Gap Analysis conducted in 2012 identified a high level of investment.
-Chevron and BHP Billiton have also introduced funding programs to support a range of community-based projects and activities.
-Priorities were identified in the Community Strategy Plan for Onslow, Pannawonica, Paraburdoo, Tom Price and remote Aboriginal Communities.
+Community, Recreation and Open Space Implications Issues Opportunities Community Facilities The Shire of Ashburton has analysed the number of assets across the local government district for ongoing maintenance and management. identified a high level of investment.
+Chevron and BHP Billiton have also introduced funding programs to support a range of community-based projects Review the need for new and existing community facilities and analyse the whole-of-lifecycle costs to ensure facilities are capable of being maintained to an acceptable community standard.
+Advancements in technology and materials can assist in reducing and activities.
+Maintain the Strategic Asset Management Plan which reflects the community facilities and assets for ongoing maintenance and management.

+mulntenance costs or offset asset replacement Priorities were identified in the Community Strategy Plan for Onslow, Pannawonica, Paraburdoo, Tom Price and remote Aboriginal Communities.
 Careful consideration of population growth in towns, with the supply of services.
-Review the need for new and existing community facilities and analyse the whole-of-lifecycle costs to ensure facilities are capable of being maintained to an acceptable community standard.
-Maintain the Strategic Asset Management Plan which reflects the community facilities and assets for ongoing maintenance and management.
 Where practical and reasonable, encourage the development of new community facilities within co-located facilities, or in proximity to town centres.
 Schools Department of Education's Pilbara Education Regional Office is responsible for public schools.
 6 public schools are identified in the Shire of Ashburton.
 Four schools have combined as the Ashburton School Alliance, which organise combined schools student activities.
 6ha site in Onslow for future school.
 Support local government use of facilities and open spaces in relation to school student activities.
-Public Open Space Significant areas within the townsites are within managed Crown reserves for public recreation.
+Public Open Space Significant areas within the townsdes are within managed Crown reserves for public recreation.
 Prediction for the same level or slight increase of younger facilities is expected (which make use of parks, playgrounds and recreation space).
 Careful consideration of population growth and demographic changes in towns, with the supply and quality of public open space.
-Promote landscaping where appropriate to be of low- water use, drought tolerant, and resilient to high winds or cyclonic events.
+D-3480 5 Promote landscaping where appropriate to be of low- water use, drought tolerant, and resilient to high winds or cyclonic events.

-Table 12 Implications.
-Issues and Opportunities - - Urban Design, Character and Heritage
+Table 11 Implications, Issues and Opportunities - Urban Design, Character and Heritage